-GCC receives EPEA amending approval from Alberta Environment to conduct Phase 1 of the B2 pit operations, and mining of B2 pit begins.
+On August 26, GCC receives EPEA amending approval from Alberta Environment to conduct Phase 1 of the B2 pit operations, and mining of B2 pit begins.
 Alberta Environment states they have received reclamation security for the B2 Phase 1 mine application.

-AWA tours Caw Ridge and the B2 Pit Mine with GCC representative
+On August 17, AWA tours Caw Ridge and the B2 Pit Mine with GCC representative

 Correspondence with GCC Environment Manager concludes that, “GCC has chosen to phase in approvals so the Phase 2 amendment covers the completion of mining within the remainder of the EUB mine license area that includes a reclamation plan.The Phase 1 application shows the Phase 2 mine development area.
 The B2 area is contained within a ‘bowl’ of the drainage of a tributary of Beaverdam Creek so it is not part of Caw Ridge.
 The B2 pit is a culmination of a series of pits and rock dumps developed by SRCL.
 The area was in a disturbed land condition.
 In our view, the area can only be reclaimed upon removal of the coal.”

-Alberta Environment responds to AWA’s submission.
+On July 30, Alberta Environment responds to AWA’s submission.
 Alberta Environment does not consider AWA as directly affected by the application.

 AWA sends a third submission to Alberta Environment with regards to the re-opening of mine 12, pit B2.
 In the submission, AWA states again, that the B2 pit ought to be closed and reclaimed on account of its location on a steep hillside in prime wildlife habitat.
 AWA is concerned because the paltry $7.5 million reclamation fund demanded of bankrupt Smoky River Coal Ltd. will cover only a small fraction of the actual cost.
 AWA wants to be assured that Alberta Environment has employed full-cost accounting, including all costs associated with re-contouring and reclamation, and restoring lost wildlife habitat and the natural aesthetics of the slope and access road, as well as make public their accounting process and final amount being demanded of Grande Cache Coal as a reclamation security bond for the B2 pit and road.

-AWA forwards a letter on the K.K Singh Regional Approvals Manager, Northern Region.
+On June 29, AWA forwards a letter on the K.K Singh Regional Approvals Manager, Northern Region.
 AWA argued its right to represent the public interest given out long history within the region as well as our rights under Alberta Environmental Protection and Enhancement Act.

-GCC sends letter of response to AWA regarding their June 2004 submission:
+On June 1, GCC sends letter of response to AWA regarding their June 2004 submission:

-Correspondence from with a Professor of Biology at Laval University in regards to research that demonstrates goats did not use the site adjacent to the B2 mining area.
+On June 8, correspondence from with a Professor of Biology at Laval University in regards to research that demonstrates goats did not use the site adjacent to the B2 mining area.
 This suggests a strong impact of mining activities on space used by the goats, and they are concerned the mining will impact the goats and their behaviour.
 Development of south lobe as part of a new phase of the B2 extension would impact mountain goats by decreasing habitat, decreases population size and decrease the migration of goats along the ridge.

 Correspondence between AWA and a representative of the Grande Prairie Trappers’ Association regarding Public Notice of B2 amendment”: